achang17/One-Touch-Tracking/README.md

 # Using UPS API

-JSON API is used by making HTPP POST requests to given testing and production URLs.
+JSON API is used by making HTTP POST requests to given testing and production URLs.

 # Data Standards